-Photo by Sherrie Smith, University of Arkansas Cooperative Extension Rose Mosaic Virus-Virus Complex
+Sherrie Smith, University of Arkansas Cooperative Extension Rose Mosaic Virus-Virus Complex

-Photo by Sherrie Smith, University of Arkansas Cooperative Extension

-Herbicide Injury

-The Plant Health Clinic is diagnosing a many ornamental plant and vegetable samples with herbicide damage.
+Sherrie Smith, University of Arkansas Cooperative Extension Herbicide damage to ornamentals The Plant Health Clinic is diagnosing a number of ornamental plant and vegetable samples with herbicide damage.
 Homeowners should be aware that valuable plants can be killed or injured by contact with herbicides.
 Roundup will drift up to 1500 feet from the point of origin if there is a breeze.
-I am finding many homeowners are weeding in or around the garden with Roundup or 2-4-d.
+I'm finding many homeowners are actually weeding in or around the garden with Roundup or 2-4-d.
+Tomato Roundup Damage- abiotic

-Tomato Roundup Damage-Abiotic

-Photo by Sherrie Smith, University of Arkansas Cooperative Extension Tomato Phenoxy Damage-Abiotic
+Sherrie Smith, University of Arkansas Cooperative Extension Tomato Phenoxy Damage- abiotic